-I spent two years at the International School of Theology doing M.A. work in Pastoral Studies with a counseling emphasis in preparation for the M.A. work in Spiritual Formation that I am currently doing at Gordon-Conwell Theological Seminary.
+I spent two years at the International School of Theology doing M.A. work in Pastoral Studies with a counseling emphasis and graduated from Gordon-Conwell Theological Seminary with and M.A. in Spiritual Formation.

 Spiritual formation is a passion of mine.
 I enjoy helping people make space in their lives to become more aware of how God is moving around them.
 I focus on the spiritual disciplines of silence, solitude, Sabbath-keeping, meditation on Scripture, listening prayer and daily examen.
 These practices have been central in the rhythm of my own spiritual journey.